DIYElectronicsZA/DIYE-Prusa-i3/README.md

 Based on the Original Prusa i3, the DIYElectronics Prusa i3 is a 3D printer project maintained by DIYElectronics.co.za Originates in RepRap project.

-This repository contains Sfiles and STLs of the printed parts.
+This repository contains files and STLs of the printed parts.

 **Links**